iLib-js/ilib-loctool-webos-javascript/README.md

 v1.3.0
 * Updated regular Expression to extract case when resbundle object name is not `rb` or `RB`.
 * Updated code to print log with log4js.
-* Support loctool's geneerate mode.
+* Support loctool's generate mode.

 v1.2.0
 * Support pseudo localization